SpaceX Makes History: Reusable Falcon 9 Rocket Flies 20th Mission to Deploy Starlink Satellites

 Friday night’s launch is set to break another record.
 The specific first-stage booster, known as B1062, has undergone 19 flights since its initial launch in November 2020.
 By embarking on its 20th flight, it will become the first booster in SpaceX’s inventory to achieve this milestone, surpassing three other rockets in the company’s fleet.

-When SpaceX introduced the Falcon 9 Block 5, they stated that the reusable first stage could be flown 10 times with minimal refurbishment.
+When SpaceX introduced the Falcon 9 Block 5, they stated that the reusable first stage might be flown 10 times with minimal refurbishment.
 However, they are now certifying Falcon 9 boosters for up to 40 flights.
 The rocket being launched on Friday has not required any extended maintenance or long-term grounding.
 Since its debut three-and-a-half years ago, it has flown an average of once every two months.
 Therefore, reaching the 20-flight milestone signifies that this rocket has not only doubled its design life but has also reached the halfway point of its extended service life.

 Throughout its career, this booster has launched a total of eight people and 530 spacecraft, primarily Starlinks.
 Its first two flights involved launching GPS navigation satellites for the US military, followed by two commercial human spaceflight missions with Dragon crew capsules.
 These missions included the all-private Inspiration4 mission and the Axiom Mission 1, the first fully commercial crew flight to the International Space Station.